debisani/SwiftOddAndEven/README.md

 # Play Searching for Odd & Even values
-this simple code with Conditional Statements in Swift, Enjoy
+this simple code with Conditional Statements in Swift

+Happy & Enjoy